Gabrielle Union Sizzles In Tiny Blue Bikini On Instagram

 Another fan referred to the post as “natural beauty at its finest.”

-Union hasn’t revealed how long she and Wade will be at the latest destination of their travels, so fans will have to stay tuned to see if she flaunts her physique in a few more bikinis over the next few days.
+Union hasn’t revealed how long she and Wade will be at their latest travel destination, so fans will have to stay tuned to see if she flaunts her physique in a few more bikinis over the next few days.